wtfleming/wtfleming.github.io/_drafts/cascalog.markdown

 ---
 layout: post
-title:  "Querying Stack Exchange data dumps with Cascalog"
+title:  "Using Cascalog to query Stack Exchange database dumps"
 date:   2013-08-11 20:11:46
 categories: cascalog hadoop
 ---

+---

 > "[Cascalog] (https://github.com/nathanmarz/cascalog) is a fully-featured data processing and querying library for Clojure.
 The main use cases for Cascalog are processing "Big Data" on top of Hadoop or doing analysis on your local computer from the Clojure REPL.
 Cascalog is a replacement for tools like Pig, Hive, and Cascading."

-> "[Stack Exchange](http://stackexchange.com) is a fast-growing network of 105 question and answer sites on diverse topics from software programming to cooking to photography and gaming.
-We build libraries of high-quality questions and answers, focused on the most important topics in each area of expertise.
-From our core of Q&A, to community blogs and real-time chat, we provide experts with the tools they need to make The Internet a better place."
+---

+In this post we will use Cascalog to run some basic queries on the [Arqade](http://gaming.stackexchange.com) Stack Exchange site database dump.
+Arqade is a website dedicated to video game questions and answers.

-Every 3 months Stack Exchange [provides a anonymized data dump](http://clearbits.net/creators/146-stack-exchange-data-dump) of all creative commons questions and answers from their websites (the largest of which being [Stack Overflow](http://stackoverflow.com).
+Every 3 months the team at [Stack Exchange](http://stackexchange.com) provides an [anonymized data dump](http://clearbits.net/creators/146-stack-exchange-data-dump) of all creative commons licensed questions and answers from network of websites (the largest of which being [Stack Overflow](http://stackoverflow.com).

-In this post we will get started using Cascalog to query the [Arqade](http://gaming.stackexchange.com) data dump, the site dedicated to video game questions and answers.

 ## Getting Started

 The code and data for this post is available [here](https://github.com/wtfleming/wtfleming.github.io/tree/master/code/cascalog-stack-exchange).
+The relevant file is *queries.clj*.

-If you are going to follow along, run the commands that begin with:
+I encourage you to follow along in a REPL.
+Run the commands that begin with:

 ```
 user=>
 ```

-Now fire up a [leiningen](https://github.com/technomancy/leiningen) REPL in the project's directory and switch to the demonstration namespace:
+Fire up a [leiningen](https://github.com/technomancy/leiningen) REPL in the project's directory and switch to the demo namespace:

 ```
 user=> (use 'cascalog_stack_exchange.queries)
 ```

-At the start of the *queries.clj* file we have pulled in the following:
+At the start of the *queries.clj* we have pulled in the following:

 ``` clojure
 (ns cascalog_stack_exchange.queries